What is a manufacturing execution system (MES)

 Core MES features

-- Product traceability — Effortlessly track your production progress and see the status of operations in real time.
+• Product traceability — Effortlessly track the progress of your products and see the status of operations in real time.

 How MES systems relate to other systems?